Lately . . . well . . . Lately . . . I’ve been a-hankerin’. Yes, indeedy. A-hankerin’.

 “New York, New York”: The Cranberries’ contribution to 9/11 art is a complete and utter waste of time and sounds like a tawdry attempt to capitalize on a tragedy without adding a whit of insight as to the cause.
 “There’s nothing I can say/I can only pray” is advice Dolores O’Riordan should have taken more seriously.

 Oh, that they would have exited the stage with “Stars.”
-Unfortunately, they reunited and produced the album Roses, earning a rather unpleasant review from this critic.
-In my research for this album, I happened to come across the tidbit that Dolores O’Riordan is one of the ten richest women in Ireland.
+Unfortunately, they reunited and produced the album Roses, bashed by critics across the spectrum.
+When I read the announcement of the album, I learned that Dolores O’Riordan was one of the ten richest women in Ireland.
 Gosh, I hope this reunion had nothing to do with money!

 I think I’m done a-hankering . . . but Dolores did make a pretty good second album (No Baggage), so maybe someday the hankering will return.